shayantabaei/agent-executor/docs/security-model.md

 ### Generated artifact abuse

-Executed code may create many files, large files, or files that are unsafe to inline in the API response.
+Executed code may create many files, large files, or files that are unsafe to inline in the API or MCP response.

 Mitigation: